dany-fedorov/pojo-constructor/README.md

    As a person who makes changes more often than a DevOps person, sever developer should have as much freedom as possible to tweak configuration.

-2. Better captures and environment in which server is run.
+2. Better captures an environment in which server is run.
 E.g. if your env variables are just RELEASE_STAGE=dev|staging|production and RUNTIME_ENV=local|remote_ecs this is much easier to understand all supported ways to run the server, and it is easy to make sure configuration is right programmatically - e.g. make a rule that you cannot run production env locally.